dxw/whippet/docs/generate.md

 #### Set your WordPress version

-By default, Whippet uses the current development version of WordPress.
+By default, Whippet uses the latest release of WordPress.
 To specify a version to develop against, you'll need to edit `config/application.json`:

 ```
 {
     "wordpress": {
         "repository": "https://github.com/WordPress/WordPress.git",
-        "revision": "master"
+        "revision": "5.4.2"
     }
 }
 ```

 You can also change the WordPress repository used here by setting the `-r` option when generating a new Whippet application.

-To change the version, replace "master" with the version you'd like:
+To change the version, replace the "revision" value with the version you'd like:

 ```
         "revision": "4.1.1"